 After having young ones for eight years, our one adult male tortoise, George, began to mate with them and this started our current glut of hatchlings.
 To reduce this, we moved George into what I thought was a secure front garden.
-However, George thought otherwise and after being fed for ten years, did a runner.
+However, George thought otherwise and for ton years, did a runner after being fed for ten years, did a runner.